tang0226/fracture/README.md

     * More color options (aka premade palettes / coloring functions)
     * (harder) Custom palettes?
   * (as more toolbar features are added): input sanitization (maybe separate module for tests?)
-* Select Julia set by using mouse shortcut on fractal
-* Add mouse functions for Julia set selection and shifting the frame focus
 * Add new fractals:
   * Rational maps
   * Phoenix fractal